Engagement Architecture

 (Competence + Reliability + Intimacy) / Self-Orientation

-Amanah minimizes "Self-Orientation" by rejecting success fees and equity, maximizing the Trust score.
+Amanah minimizes self-orientation by rejecting success fees and equity — maximizing the trust score that earns a board’s confidence.